 Work in exchange for room and board.
 Working or volunteering for free has become an increasingly popular option for travellers and backpackers from all walks of life in recent years.
 Workaway is a brilliant resource – you have to pay for a one year subscription but have unlimited access to the site.
 The opportunities vary greatly, , from farming to working in a hostel to babysitting, but the great thing is there’s something for everyone, from long term travellers looking to stay 3montsh+ to those just looking for something worthwhile to do for a few days during Spring break.
 I haven’t used Workaway myself yet, but can’t wait to contact some potential hosts in preparation for my upcoming trip!

 Think outside the box.
-Hostels are what springs to most people’s minds when it comes to cheap accommodation, but a subject I briefly touched upon in my post about saving money in Jordan is that there are actually so many other options out there.
+Hostels are what springs to most people’s minds when it comes to cheap accommodation, but a subject I briefly touched upon in a previous post is that there are actually so many other options out there.
 Clearly sleeping on a roof wouldn’t exactly be ideal in a lot of countries, but where the choice is there, jump at it!
 If your hostel has a garden it may be worth asking if you can sleep there – they often allow you to do it off-the-books for a couple dollars or sometimes free.
 This was particularly true in South America, where the climate and night-time temperatures aren’t too cold and so sleeping outside is actually quite refreshing.
 If you’re a lover of the outdoors you could also camp!
 I’ve always considered this, although lugging a tent around with me isn’t exactly appealing.

 Free walking tours.
 There has been some sort of variation of these in every single city I’ve ever been to.
 Of course, they’re not actually free as you’re expected to tip your guide at the end, but that’s not obligatory so if you really didn’t enjoy it or you actually have no money whatsoever, you don’t really have to.
 Walking tours are absolutely fantastic ways to learn about your surroundings and an excellent way to pass time.
 If anybody is in Berlin, I would highly recommend the Original Berlin Walking Tour.